dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/upload/info.md

 ## Limit the amount of files

 By default, the Upload component accepts multiple files.
 You can use the prop `filesAmountLimit={1}` to make the component accept only one file.

+## Page wide drop support

+Once the Upload component mounts, it also adds support for dropping files to the entire browser body.

+**NB:** When you have several mounted components, all of them will receive the dropped files.